-The Sinc approximation is known as a highly-efficient formula~\cite{stenger93:_numer}, but two issues need to be addressed. there exist two issues to utilize it.
-The first issue is that the given interval $(a, b)$ in~\eqref{eq:VFIE} is finite, whereas the variable $x$ in~\eqref{eq:Sinc-approximation} must move over the entire real axis $\mathbb{R}$.
+The Sinc approximation is known as a highly efficient formula~\cite{stenger93:_numer}, but two issues need to be addressed.
+The first issue is that the given interval $(a, b)$ in~\eqref{eq:VFIE} is finite, whereas the variable $x$ in~\eqref{eq:Sinc-approximation} should be able to move over the entire real axis $\mathbb{R}$.
 A standard way to resolve this issue is to employ the tanh transformation

 which maps $\mathbb{R}$ onto $(a, b)$.
-In this paper, it is referred to as the single-exponential (SE) transformation.
+In this paper, this is referred to as the single-exponential (SE) transformation.
 Combining the Sinc approximation with the SE transformation, we obtain the following formula

 The second issue is that the right-hand side of~\eqref{eq:SE-Sinc-approximation} tends to $0$ as $t\to a$ or $t\to b$.
-This implies that the right-hand side cannot give accurate approximation near the endpoints if $f(a)\neq 0$ or $f(b)\neq 0$.
+This implies that the right-hand side cannot give an accurate approximation near the endpoints if $f(a)\neq 0$ or $f(b)\neq 0$.
 A standard way to resolve this issue is to introduce auxiliary basis functions

 Based on the two standard ways, Shamloo et al.~\cite{Shamloo} set their approximate solution $\uSEn$ as